Why you should focus on improving your mass customization strategy

 The main focus of mass customization is the delivery of customized goods that consider every individual customers’ needs specific to that product/service with near mass production efficiency.

-Mass customization is a marketing strategy that uses mass production to keep prices low and customize goods or services to each customer’s preferences.
+Mass customization is a marketing strategy that uses smart industry innovations to keep prices low and customize goods or services to each customer’s preferences.

 How does mass customization work?